DUI Lawyer in Norristown, PA

 A BAC at this level for a first offense will also result in a fine between $500 and $5,000, a required drug and alcohol evaluation, and a 12-month suspension of your license.

-If this is your first DUI and there are no aggravating factors surrounding your DUI charges and you have no prior convictions, the Accelerated Rehabilitative Disposition Program may be a good fit for you.
+Suppose this is your first DUI and there are no aggravating factors surrounding your DUI charges and you have no prior convictions.
+In that case, the Accelerated Rehabilitative Disposition Program may be a good fit for you.

 If you qualify for and ultimately complete the ARD program, you can have your DUI expunged.
-Please do not hesitate to contact a Norristown, PA DUI lawyer to discuss your eligibility.
+Please do not hesitate to contact a Norristown DUI lawyer to discuss your eligibility.

 DUI Statistics in Norristown